There are many ways to be involved:

 Volunteers are integral to our work at Agnes, from those who serve on the Advisory Board to others who offer gallery tours, support creative studio sessions, expand gallery outreach or assist with collections.
 Members of the greater Kingston and Queen’s communities are invited to be involved.
 We offer a variety of volunteer opportunities to participate and gain meaningful arts experience.

-Student Docents deliver educational school programs for students in grades 1–8; this includes a gallery tour and an art activity.
+• delivering educational school programs for students in grades 1–12 which include a gallery tour and an art activity;*

 Agnes Etherington Art Centre accepts exhibition and program proposals on an ongoing basis.
 These are reviewed periodically, according to our needs and on a two-to-three-year advance planning cycle.
 For consideration, submit a brief outline of your proposal and documentation by email under the subject line “Submission,” to the attention of the Director.